caltechlibrary/cold/htdocs/api-help.md

 : For a GET returns a group object, a PUT will create the group object, POST will replace the group object and DELETE will remove the group object

 <!--
-`/api/funder`
-: Returns a list of "cl_funder" managed by *cold*

-`/api/funder/{CL_funder_ID}`
-: For a GET returns a funder object, a PUT will create the funder object, POST will replace the funder object and DELETE will remove the funder object

 `/api/crosswalk`
 : Returns help on how to crosswalk from one identifier to the internal identifier